-There are some simple ways to follow so as to increase the life expectancy of the farm equipment (especially the battery operated machines).
-Two things that keep the machinery in good condition are handling the machinery properly and following the manufacturers’ recommendations for maintenance can guarantee long life for machinery/equipment.
+There are some simple ways to follow so as to increase the life expectancy of the farm equipment (especially the battery-operated machines).
+Two things that keep the machinery in good condition are handling the machinery properly and following the manufacturers’ recommendations for maintenance can guarantee a long life for machinery/equipment.

 How is it known that a tractor is in good condition?

 The following factors should be checked for a good tractor:

 - It should have good compression.

 - Should not emit blue smoke.

 - The rear tire should have an inch of tread left.